zx80/flask-simple-auth/README.md

-I have considered [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) obviously, which provides many options, but I do not want to force their per-route model and explicit classes but rather rely on mandatory request hooks and have everything managed from the configuration file to easily switch between schemes, without impact on the application code.
+I have considered [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth) obviously, which provides many options, but I do not want to force their per-route-only model and explicit classes but rather rely on mandatory request hooks and have everything managed from the configuration file to easily switch between schemes, without impact on the application code.